gentoo-mirror/calculate/profiles/calculate/README.txt

-The path to the obsolete distributions profiles.
+Obsolete path to distribution profiles, left for compatibility reasons only.